-During the 2023 financial year, non-employee directors of the Corporation were paid an annual retainer of \$30,600 and a per-meeting fee of \$1,000 for each meeting of the Board attended.
-For the year 2023, the Chair of the Board was paid an annual retainer of \$51,000.
-The Chair of the Audit and Risk Management Committee was paid an annual retainer of \$10,200 and all other members of the Audit and Risk Management Committee were paid an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting of the Audit and Risk Management Committee were paid an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting of the Audit and Risk Management Committee attended or \$1,000 for each meeting attended via telephone conference.
-An annual retainer of \$5,100 was paid to each non-employee director serving as chair on another committee of the Board and all other members were paid an annual retainer of \$3,500, as well as a per-meeting fee of \$1,000 for each meeting of the Board attended or \$1,000 for each meeting attended via telephone conference.
-In addition to stock options, non-employee directors of the Corporation each received 10,000 DSU, the Chair of Committees received 15,000 DSU and the Chair of the Board received 25,000 DSU for 2023.
+During the 2024 financial year, non-employee directors of the Corporation were paid an annual retainer of \$42,600 and a per-meeting fee of \$1,000 for each meeting of the Board attended.
+For the 2024 year, the Chair of the Board was paid an annual retainer of \$63,000.
+The Chair of the Audit and Risk Management Committee was paid an annual retainer of \$8,038 and all other members of the Audit and Risk Management Committee were paid an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting of the Audit and Risk Management Committee were paid an annual retainer of \$5,100 and a per-meeting fee of \$1,000 for each meeting attended via telephone conference.
+An annual retainer of \$5,100 was paid to each non-employee director serving as chair on another committee of the Board and all other members were paid an annual retainer of \$1,000 for each meeting of the committee of the Board and all other members were paid an annual retainer of \$1,000 for each meeting of the committee of the Board and all other members were paid an annual retainer of \$1,000 for each meeting of the committee of the Board and all other members were paid an annual retainer of \$1,000 for each meeting of the committee of the Board and all other members were paid an annual retainer of \$1,000 for each meeting of the committee of the Board attended or \$1,000 for each meeting attended via telephone conference.